The Government of India officially unveiled its highly ambitious program called Beti Bachao Beti Padhao or BBBP scheme on 22nd January 2015.

 Key Features of Beti Bachao Beti Padhao Yojana

-- Setting up debates and discourses relating to reducing Child Sex Ratio (CSR) with a goal towards spreading awareness and ensuring improvement.
+- Setting up debates and discourses relating to reducing Child Sex Ratio (CSR) with the goal towards spreading awareness and ensuring improvement.

 - Encouraging community participation and working towards better development relating to the growth and birth of a girl child.